-Eagles Fans Taking To The Streets To Celebrate Super Bowl Win
+Some Celebrations Turn Rowdy As Thousands Of Eagles Fans Take To Streets Following Super Bowl Victory

 It’s a celebration that’s been decades in the making.

-However, some fans are starting to get rowdy, as a car was overturned during the celebration in Center City.
+However, some fans have been getting rowdy, as a car was overturned during the celebration in Center City.

 Eagles Beat Patriots To Win First Super Bowl Ever

+People were also jumping off The Ritz Carlton awning.
+CBS3’s Greg Argos reports that the awning ended up collapsing.

+KYW Newsradio reports that six light poles were taken down around City Hall.
+Argos reports one person was seriously injured during the incident.

-And despite greasing up the poles across the city, some fans have still been able to climb them.
+This is happening despite police greasing up the poles across the city.

+Despite some rowdy fans, most have been in a celebratory mood across the city.

 “What a wonderful game.
 It was so awesome,” one fan told CBS3.
 “They deserved it, they earned it and we wanted it for them.”